 Long story short, the first step in saving money on your heating bills is something that you're going to have to do yourself, namely, to compare the costs of different energy sources that are available where you live.
-It may be worth it to look into other sources of energy consumption such as solar.
-A professional like Fairclaims Roofing and Construction can install solar panels for you.
+It may be worth it to look into other sources of energy consumption such as solar, especially considering any tax credits that may be available.

 Heat is Heat, No Matter Where it Comes From

 The second thing you need to understand to save on your heating bills is that heat is heat.
 It doesn't matter where it comes from.
 It's also additive, which means that the more heat that you put into a house, the warmer it will get -- again, regardless of where that heat came from.
 Conversely, the more heat that is removed from the house, the cooler it will get.

 When talking about adding and removing heat, we have to think in terms of three different kinds of heat transactions:

 - Actively-added heat means heat that was generated using a furnace, boiler, electric heater, wood stove, or some other appliance than converts an energy source into heat.
 This is heat that we pay for.
 Its cost is a function of the cost of the fuel and the efficiency of the device.

 - Passively-added heat means heat that is added to the house by the sun, and by things inside the house that incidentally give off heat (incandescent lights, some appliances, bodies, etc.).
 This heat is free, but it's as good as any other.
 Remember: Heat is heat.

 - Lost heat means heat that leaves the home through the walls, ceilings and floors; through doors and windows; through foundation walls; by way of exhaust fans; etc.